Here, I gather my Japanese Hanafuda playing cards.

 12 months.
 4 seasons.
 Many flowers.
 The term “Hanafuda” directly translates to English as “flower cards.”
 Each of the Japanese flower cards is symbolic of a flower from one of the twelve months displayed during one of the four seasons.

 It’s an interesting card game and very different from western playing cards.

-The cards are small and made of a very thick cardstock-like paper.
+The cards are small and made of very thick cardstock-like paper.
 They have an interesting glossy feel to them.
 You really can’t bend the cards all that much; not like you would when shuffling a regular deck of cards.
 I also have a special appreciation for the artwork on the flower cards.
-I think it is a shame hanafuda playing cards are not more popular in America.
+I think it is a shame Hanafuda playing cards are not more popular in America.